Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/symbol-handling.typ

 When using #jedit and loading a theory with the #utf8isa encoding, the bytes of the file will be interpreted as #utf8, and additionally ASCII representations of symbols will be interpreted as their #utf8 counterparts.
 When writing back to disk, this conversion is done in reverse.
 Thus, as long as all symbols within a theory are valid Isabelle symbols, which all have ASCII representations, a file saved with the #utf8isa encoding can be viewed as plain ASCII.

-With #vscode, we get the additional problem that the *Isabelle System* does not have direct access to our editor's buffer.
+With #vscode, we get the additional problem that the Isabelle system does not have direct access to our editor's buffer.
 As mentioned in @background:isabelle-vscode, Isabelle patches VSCodium to include a new #utf8isa encoding, so loading the file works virtually the same as in #jedit.
 // #footnote[One particular difference between #vscode['s] and #jedit['s] implementation of the #utf8isa encoding is that the set of Isabelle symbols that #vscode understands is static.
 It is possible to extend this set and #jedit can deal with newly defined symbols while #vscode can not, although this is rarely a problem in practice.]
 However, the language server must still obtain the contents of the file.

 // #info[One particular difference between #vscode['s] and #jedit['s] implementation of the #utf8isa encoding is that the set of Isabelle Symbols that #vscode understands is static.
 It is possible to extend this set and #jedit can deal with newly defined symbols while #vscode can not, although this is rarely a problem in practice.]

-Recall from @didchange that the LSP specification defines multiple notifications for text document synchronization, like the `textDocument/didOpen` and `textDocument/didChange` notifications, both of which contain data that informs the language server about the contents of a file.
-We will focus on `textDocument/didOpen` for now.
+Recall from @didchange that the LSP specification defines multiple notifications for text document synchronization, like the #box[`textDocument/didOpen`] and #box[`textDocument/didChange`] notifications, both of which contain data that informs the language server about the contents of a file.
+We will focus on #box[`textDocument/didOpen`] for now.
 This notification's `params` field contains a "`TextDocumentItem`" instance, whose interface definition is seen in @text-document-item.

 #figure(
   box(width: 90%)[